Polly-Contrib/Polly.Contrib.WaitAndRetry/CODE_OF_CONDUCT.md

-Polly is part of the [.NET Foundation](https://dotnetfoundation.org/), and we ask our contributors to abide by their [Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct).
+We ask our contributors to abide by the [Code of Conduct of the .NET Foundation](https://www.dotnetfoundation.org/code-of-conduct).